-Before starting a new school year, go through your old materials to see if they are reusable.
-Old spiral notebooks, journals make great gifts to pass down to younger children.
+For school this year, go Green!
+Reuse your old materials to see if they salvageable.
+Old spiral notebooks are ideal to be passed down to younger children.

-According to the United States Environmental Protection Agency, waste from packaging accounts for more than 30 percent of all the waste generated each year.
+According to the, waste from packaging accounts for more than 30 percent of all the waste generated each year.